Johnny Ray Salling: Environment

 In 2018, the Maryland League of Conservation Voters gave Salling a score of 17 percent on its annual legislative scorecard – the lowest score in the Maryland Senate.

 During a debate on a sweeping climate action bill in March 2021, Salling introduced an amendment that would lower the bill's pollution reduction goal from 60 percent to 50 percent, contending that it was too ambitious.
 The amendment was rejected by a vote of 15-31.

 Immigration

 In April 2017, Salling denounced an executive order issued by Baltimore County executive Kevin Kamenetz that formalized police policy on undocumented immigrants in the county, calling it "dangerous".
 In November 2025, Salling opposed a bill to ban 287(g) program agreements in Maryland, saying that restrictions on the program could put communities at risk.

 Marijuana

 Salling says that he does not agree with the legalization of recreational marijuana, but he does accept that cannabis does have some medicinal benefits.

+Redistricting

+In February 2026, Salling said he opposed pursuing mid-decade redistricting in Maryland and opposed holding a vote on a bill that would redraw Maryland's congressional districts to improve the Democratic Party's chances of winning the 1st congressional district, the only congressional district held by Republicans in the state, calling the proposed map "gerrymandered".